Linear structure on a finite Hecke category in type A: Introduction.

 Let $\mathcal{T}$ be a $\KK$-linear triangulated category, and let $X$ be a stack defined over $\KK$.
 We call an exact action of the monoidal category $\perf(\mathbf{X})$ on $\mathcal{T}$ a linear structure on $\mathcal{T}$ over $X$ .

 Let $G, \bfG$ be reductive groups defined over $\kk$ and $\KK$, respectively.

-Let $\mathcal{H}(G)$ stand for the completed unipotently monodromic Hecke category of a reductive group $G$, defined in \cite{bezrukavnikovKoszulDualityKacMoody2014}.
-This is a certain completion of a full subcategory of unipotently monodromic complexes in $D^b(U\backslash G/U)$. $\mathcal{H}(G)$ is a monoidal category, monoidal structure being given by the convolution operation, which we denote by $- \star -$.
+Let $\mathcal{H}(G)$ stand for the completed unipotently monodromic Hecke category of a reductive group $G$, defined in \cite{bezrukavnikovKoszulDualityKacMoody2013}.
+This is a certain completion of a full subcategory of unipotently monodromic complexes in $D^b(U\backslash G/U)$.
+The category $\mathcal{H}(G)$ is monoidal, with the monoidal structure being the convolution operation, which we denote by $- \star -$.